 I am also thinking of trying cauliflower rice in stuffed grape leaves like these ones.
 That would be delicious too!

 - 8 ounces mushrooms chopped

 - Salt and pepper to taste

 - 12 ounces riced cauliflower (the frozen version works just as well as the fresh, no need to thaw)

-- Copious amounts of grated parmesan cheese (okay, about 1/2 cup to start...add more as desired)
+- Copious amounts of grated parmesan cheese (about ½ cup to start, add more as desired)

 - In a large saute pan, heat butter over medium heat until melted and hot.
 Add chopped mushrooms and garlic and sauté until mushrooms are tender and just turning golden brown.
 Season with salt and pepper.

 - Reduce heat to medium low, add cauliflower, and toss to coat in the butter.
 Add white wine and cook until the liquid has bubbled away.
 Add broth a few tablespoon at a time, stirring frequently and letting it evaporate each time.

 - When cauliflower is becoming tender, add a little more broth and a few tablespoon of cream.
 Cover with a lid and continue to cook, allowing the cauliflower to steam, until tender (adding a bit more broth and/or cream if needed).